nazeem2001/windows_cmd_telegram/README.md

 - screen: Start screen streaming.
 - speak <text>: Convert text to speech.
 - keylog: Start or stop the key logger.
+- list: List all authorized users.
+- kick <chat_id>: Remove a user from the authorized list.

 ## Features